 Rustproofing, Undercoating, Paint Protection or Fabric Protection: Obviously these are extras and add-ons that car dealers want you to buy, but when you are using dealership financing they may add these on to your bill of sale because they may only change your monthly payment by a few dollars.
 This a car dealer fee trick or scam and not a car buying fee.
 Read and question everything before you sign on the line!

-Insurance-Life and Disability: Just like some of the others above Auto Loan Life Insurance and Disability is not a required fee when buying a car.
+Insurance-Life and Disability: Just like some of the others above Auto Loan Life Insurance and Disability is not a required car dealer fees when buying a car.
 Not even a lender can require life or disability insurance.
-This a car dealer fee that they say is stipulation of a car loan or purchase, so don’t sign for these items.
+This a car buying fee that they say is stipulation of a car loan or purchase, so don’t sign for these items.

 The Hidden Costs and Car Dealer Fees When Buying a Car – You Decide